-Isophane insulin is useful for initiation of twice-daily insulin regimens.
-Isophane insulin can be mixed with soluble insulin but ready-mixed preparations are available (biphasic isophane insulin, biphasic insulin aspart, or biphasic insulin lispro).
+- Isophane insulin is a suspension of insulin with protamine and is particularly useful for initiation of twice-daily insulin regimens.
+Patients usually mix isophane with soluble insulin but ready-mixed preparations may be appropriate (biphasic isophane insulin, biphasic insulin aspart or biphasic insulin lispro).

 - It is suitable only for patients with type 2 diabetes and may be used in combination with oral hypoglycaemic agents.

-- This regimen may be used when starting insulin in type 2 diabetes and when there is dependence on others to give injections.
+- This insulin regimen may be used when starting insulin in type 2 diabetes and when there is dependence on others to give injections.

 - A biphasic insulin is injected twice a day (pre-breakfast and pre-evening meal).